Eman-Gon/MantisGrid-AI-Hackathon-2026/track-1/README.md

 > **Build an agent that works out — from the telemetry alone — when each failure
 > started, which component caused it, and why.**

-Eleven of the twelve red dashboards are downstream of the twelfth, and nothing in the stack tells you which one.
-An agent that answers is a weekend project.
-One whose accuracy, cost and failure modes you can *state* is what gets people hired.

 ## The twist: route across a model family

 Your agent runs on the **GLM model family** on Featherless — seven models, from cheap